 Jantzen Beach Carousel

-Established in the 1920s, this carousel has seen generations of kids, teens, and let’s admit it, adults, hop on for a spin.
-However, as years whizzed by faster than the carousel’s giddy gallop, whispers began.
-Stories of a mysterious rider, a little girl, seen only in fleeting reflections or the corner of one’s eye, forever enjoying her ride.
+The Jantzen Beach Carousel is a merry-go-round of vibrant horses and jolly tunes but also one of those haunted places in Portland where the line between the enchanting and the eerie becomes delightfully blurred (but seriously am I the only one who finds these places kind of scary even without haunted stories?).
+Established in the 1920s, this carousel has seen generations of kids, teens, and even adults, hop on for a spin.
+However, people also claim to have seen a mysterious rider, a little girl, seen only in fleeting reflections or the corner of one’s eye, forever enjoying her ride.
+Her origin story is uknown.

 Enjoying this post?
 Then you may also like our guide to hidden beaches in Oregon.